bholligan/dsp/03-command_line.md

 > > `find . -name '*.py' | xargs grep 'searchterm'`
 > > This bit of code will look in every .py file in the current directory and show you where the uses of your search term occur.

+Adding this line through a text editor and uploading via terminal as practice.